 Hello, I have a question about using a 6-year ginseng.
 Do I exclude from it all the active ingredients, or do they remain in the sliced slices?
-I'm sorry to throw him off, so I tried to eat him with self-denial.
+I'm sorry to throw him off so I tried to eat him with self-denial.
 Does that make sense or stupid?
 I drink it the third day, I feel fine, but the time is too short for the rating I will send.
 FROM.

-Dear Sir Z,
+Dear Mr. Z,

-I have already answered a question similar to yours here: the use of ginseng residue after leaching to tincture .
+I have already answered a question similar to yours here: use of ginseng residue after leaching to tincture .

 Remnants of ginseng after leavening for tea are similar to cake after tincture.
 The main one, panaxosides and most active substances , passes into the solution.
 You will not make any mistake when you throw out the sliced slices.
 I myself are occasionally it, but it is definitely not to offer guests.
 If you are not in the mood, do not show them a ginseng taste experience.

-And finally, if you write to me your experience with ginseng , I will be very happy.
+Finally, if you write to me your experience with ginseng , I will be very happy.